waquas9248/Dial-AI/README.md

    This initiates an instance emulating a 9-1-1 call.

 2. After conversing with the AI agent, you can view the extracted and classified data in the dispatcher dashboard.

+3. To view the dashboard (Run the following commands) :
+   a) #Start the Flask Server
+      python server.py

+   b) #Expose the Flask Server using Ngrok
+      ngrok http 8080

+   c) #Run the Streamlit App
+      streamlit run dashboard.py

 ### Agents from the Agentverse